Sam-Sims/kractor/README.md

 Valid values are:

-- `gz` to output gzip
+- `gz` to output gz
-- `bz` to output bzip
-- `lzma` to output lzma
-- `zstd` to output zstd
+- `bz2` to output bz2
 - `none` to not apply compresison

 #### Compression level

 `-l, --level`

 This option will set the compression level to use if compressing the output.
 Should be a value between 1-9 with 1 being the fastest but largest file size and 9 is for slowest, but best file size.
-By default this is set at 6, but for the highest speeds 2 is a good trade off for speed/filesize.
+By default this is set at 2 as it is a good trade off for speed/filesize.

 #### Output fasta